 - Set long term vision, working closely with partners and the public

 - Set three-year and annual plans and budgets, and review these regularly

 - Maximise partner and volunteer involvement in and contribution to the project

 - Sanction contracts entered into by the Trust and control finances of the Trust

 - Fundraise for, recruit and manage the work of Trust personnel

 The Bedford & Milton Keynes Waterway Consortium was formed in 2010 and B&MK Waterway Trust is one of nine members of the Consortium.
-The Consortium meets twice per annum and its two steering groups in Milton Keynes and Bedfordshire meet every 3-4 months.
+The Consortium meets twice per annum.
 Futher details can be found on the Consortium website.